 I was pleased with the impact, but wanted more freedom to explore life and confront new challenges.
 So I started my own business and launched a website.

-After a recent two-month trip in Southeast Asia to savor Thai food and ride motorcycles, I’m excited to be back in Virginia, and committed to helping companies find digital marketing success.
+After a trip to Southeast Asia to savor Thai food and ride motorcycles, I’m excited to be back in Virginia, and committed to helping companies find digital marketing success.